ibm-cloud-docs/cis/ddos-using-third-party-services.md

 However, it is "not" recommended to place a third-party CDN in front of CIS.
 Some CDN providers might introduce discrepancies into HTTP requests that deviate from protocol standards and protocol best practices.
 Also, because traffic to CIS then originates from a limited set of the CDN's IP addresses, this can (in rare cases) cause the traffic to be misidentified as a DDoS attack.
 For example, when you use the Akamai CDN in front of CIS, the high volume of traffic from a limited set of IPs can resemble attack behavior to CIS.

-Instead, it is recommended to use CIS and the [underlying Cloudflare network](https://www.cloudflare.com/en-gb/network/){: external} and its CDN capabilities, which provide the following benefits:
+Instead, use CIS and the [underlying Cloudflare network](https://www.cloudflare.com/en-gb/network/){: external} and its CDN capabilities, which provide the following benefits:
 * Reduced latency by removing an extra network hop between vendor data centers.
 * Immediate DDoS protection at the first point of contact with the internet (an industry best practice).